 One of the mysteries of the English language finally explained.

-A waffle made with a special tool to have large, deep indentations in it.
+A waffle with large, deep indentations.

 - ‘The most well-known style, the Belgian waffle, which has deeper grids than toaster varieties (and soaks up more butter and syrup), was introduced at the World's Fair in New York City in 1964.’